-SRTC shall notify agencies no later than July 15 with a list of all regionally significant and/or federally funded projects that will need to be included in the regional TIP and that will require a completed Safe and Complete Streets checklist.
+SRTC shall notify agencies no later than July 11 with a list of all regionally significant and/or federally funded projects that will need to be included in the regional TIP and that will require a completed Safe and Complete Streets checklist.

-Agencies must submit the required information for all regionally significant and/or federally funded projects to SRTC in the State's STIP system, Secure Access Washington, as well as a completed Safe and Complete Streets checklist no later than 07/28/2024.
+Agencies must submit the required information for all regionally significant and/or federally funded projects as well as a completed Safe and Complete Streets checklist to SRTC no later than 8/1/2025.